 When I’m asked to speak about the job of a school board Trustee to students I translate the above statements and talk about the concept of “grass roots politics” or the idea that school board politics is as close to the ground or the people that we represent.
-Sure, we set the vision for Edmonton Public schools and oversee a budget of $1.2 billion.
-We have one employee, the superintendent of schools who then oversees the running of 213 schools which educate about 102,000 students.
+Trustees also set the vision for Edmonton Public schools and oversee a budget of $1.2 billion.
+We have one employee, the superintendent of schools who then oversees the running of 213 schools with a total enrolment of about 102,000 students.

 And then I pose a question: what’s the number one thing your parents, your grandparents, the people who take care of you everyday care about?
 Usually there’s a pause and then a chorus of kids voices that say “me,” “it’s us.”
 This makes me smile knowing these kids are loved.
 And they’re right – parents are their children’s best advocates.
 I see the role of a Trustee being one where we allow parents and students voices to be heard, to cut through what can sometimes seem like an overwhelming bureaucracy and to speak up for public education.